ovotech/go-sync/doc.md

 func (s *Sync) SyncWith(ctx context.Context, adapter ports.Adapter) error
 ```

-SyncWith synchronises the requested service with the source service, adding & removing members.
+SyncWith synchronises the destination service with the source service, adding & removing things as necessary.

 # team

 ```go
 import "github.com/ovotech/go-sync/pkg/adapters/github/team"
 ```

+Package team synchronises emails with GitHub teams.

+You must provide a discovery service in order to use this adapter.
+This is because converting email addresses to GitHub usernames isn't straightforward.
+At OVO, we enforce SAML for our GitHub users, and have provided a SAML \-\> GitHub Username discovery service, but you may need to write your own.

 ## Index